 Amazon acquired whole foods for a total of $13.7 billion deal.
-This made the e-commerce giant move into many physical stores.
-This will make Amazon continue on its long goal of selling more groceries
+It made the e-commerce giant move into many physical stores.
+It will make Amazon continue on its long goal of selling more groceries

-As highlighted above, the grocery sector average including whole foods over the last twelve months before the acquisition was 8.4x.
-This was prior to the announcement of Krogers lower earnings announcement
+As highlighted above, the grocery sector average, including whole foods over the last twelve months before the acquisition, was 8.4x.
+It was before the announcement of Kroger’s lower earnings announcement.

-This pharmaceutical deal is an example of a share swap deal.
+This pharmaceutical deal is an example of a share swap Share Swap A share swap occurs when one equity-based asset is exchanged for another equity-based asset.
+This is common in acquisitions and mergers.
+When a share swap is initiated, the share values of both companies are accurately priced to determine the fair swap ratio.deal.
 According to the deal, Ranbaxy shareholders would receive four shares for every five Sun pharma shares held by them.
-This leads to 16.4% dilution in the equity of Sun Pharma.
-The deal size was of $3.2 billion and was an all-share deal.
-The consolidated turnover of Sun pharma was of INR 11,326 crore and it acquired Ranbaxy a company with a turnover of INR 12,410 crore.
+It leads to a 16.4% dilution in the equity of Sun Pharma.
+The deal size was $3.2 billion and was an all-share deal.
+The consolidated turnover of Sun pharma was of INR 11,326 crore, and it acquired Ranbaxy, a company with a turnover of INR 12,410 crore.
 Thus, Ranbaxy achieved a valuation of 2.2x times the last twelve month sales.
-The beauty of this deal is that a smaller size company acquired a bigger size company
+The beauty of this deal is that a smaller size company acquired a bigger size company.

 Microsoft acquired LinkedIn for $196 per share to a $26 billion deal and fought with its competitor Salesforce.com to do so.
 The shares of LinkedIn rose 64% after the announcement was made.
-It was an all-cash deal and was inclusive of all the LinkedIn’s net cash.
-This represents a 50% premium to LinkedIn last closing price and the total amounted to $9 billion.
+It was an all-cash deal and was inclusive of all LinkedIn’s net cashNet CashNet Cash represent the company's liquidity position and is calculated by deducting the current liabilities from the cash balance reported on the company’s financial statements at the end of a particular period.
+Analysts and investors examine it to have a better understanding of the company's financial and liquidity position..
+It represents a 50% premium to LinkedIn last closing price, and the total amounted to $9 billion.
 Microsoft bought LinkedIn at a price that is lower by 25% than its all-time high.

 Microsoft financed this deal with the issuance of new indebtedness.
 The deal is expected to have a dilution of ~1 percent to the Non-GAAP EPS.

 The reason for this deal is mainly the 433 million LinkedIn subscribers and professional clouds.
-The core idea was mainly to boost data productivity.
+The core idea was primarily to boost data productivity.

 Disney acquired 21st-century fox for $71.3 billion.
-This was a real shakeup for the entertainment business.
+It was a real shakeup for the entertainment business.
 This deal brought together two major giants of the entertainment world.
 Disney won this deal from its competitor Comcast and took nine months to get the necessary approval.
-This is one of the biggest deal in recent times.
+It is one of the biggest deals in recent times.
 This deal will lead to lay if of more than 4000 jobs.

 Assets changing hands in the deal include: